ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

     - `blacklist` (Array<string>, *optional*)

       A list of keys, representing the parts of the model that should not be persisted.
 Any part of the model that is not represented in this list will be persisted.

+    - `whitelist` (Array<string>, *optional*)

+      A list of keys, representing the parts of the model that should be persisted.
+Any part of the model that is not represented in this list will not be persisted.

     - `mergeStrategy` (string, *optional*)